nvim-neorg/neorg/README.md

 surpass _every_ other text editor.
 One that will give you all the bragging rights for using Neovim.
 Here's how we'll do it:
 - Revise the org format - Simple, very extensible, unambiguous.
 Will make you feel right at home.
 Org and markdown have several flaws, but the most notable one is the requirement for **complex parsers**.
-  I really advise educating yourself on just how bad markdown can get at times;
+  I really advise checking some writeups out on how bad it can get at times.
-  what if we told you it's possible to eliminate those problems completely, all whilst keeping that familiar markdown feel?
+  What if we told you it's possible to alleviate those problems, all whilst keeping that familiar feel?

-  Enter the .norg file format, whose base spec is [almost complete](docs/NFF-0.1-spec.md).
+  Enter the .norg file format, whose base spec is [practically complete](docs/NFF-0.1-spec.md).
   The cross between all the best things from org and the best things from markdown, revised and merged into one.
 - Keybinds that _make sense_ - vim's keybind philosophy is unlike any other, and we want to keep that vibe.
   Keys form a "language", one that you can speak, not one that you need to learn off by heart.